damicodedotpy/app_insurance/README.md

 Uncoming updates:

-1. March 14th 2023: The rest of the CRUD endpoints are going to be added.
+1. March 14th 2023: The rest of the CRUD endpoints are going to be added. ----> Completed